Quadricyclane

 Quadricyclane is a strained, multi-cyclic hydrocarbon with the formula CH2(CH)6.
-A white volatile colorless liquid, it is highly strained molecule (78.7 kcal/mol).
+A volatile colorless liquid, it is highly strained molecule (78.7 kcal/mol).
 Isomerization of quadricyclane proceeds slowly at low temperatures.
-Because of quadricyclane’s strained structure and thermal stability, it has been studied extensively.
+Because of quadricyclane's strained structure and thermal stability, it has been studied extensively.

 Preparation

 Quadricyclane is produced by the irradiation of norbornadiene (bicyclo[2.2.1]hepta-2,5-diene) in the presence of Michler's ketone or ethyl Michler's ketone.
 Other sensitizers, such as acetone, benzophenone, acetophenone, etc., may be used but with a lesser yield.
 The yield is higher for freshly distilled norbornadiene, but commercial reagents will suffice.